Huseng Batute: King of the Balagtasan

 On March 28, 1924, de Jesús and other leading Tagalog writers met at a women's school in Tondo, Manila, under the auspices of Filipino educator Rosa Sevilla, to discuss how to celebrate the birth anniversary of Tagalog poet Francisco Balagtas on April 2.
 They decided to hold a duplo, or a dramatic debate in verse that was in its waning days in the 1920s.
 They changed the format of the duplo and renamed it balagtasan in honor of Balagtas.

 There were three pairs of poets who participated in the first balagtasan on April 6, 1924 at the defunct Instituto de Mujeres (Women's Institute), founded by Sevilla, but the audience were most impressed by de Jesús and another Filipino poet, Florentino Collantes.

 The balagtasan was an instant hit, later became a common feature in Manila's biggest and most expensive theaters until the 1950s.
 De Jesús and Collantes were pitted against each other in a contrived rivalry and a showdown was set for October 18, 1925 at the Olympic Stadium.
 De Jesús was acclaimed winner of the showdown and was dubbed "Hari ng Balagtasan" (king of versified debate).
 He held the title until his death in 1932.

 Death

 De Jesús contracted an ulcer during the filming of Oriental Blood and died of ulcer complications on May 26, 1932.
 He was survived by his wife Asunción Lacdan de Jesús and children Teresa, José Jr., and Rogelio.

+Huseng Batute & Asunción Lacdan's family grave at Manila North Cemetery.

 Upon his death, his heart was donated to a government museum where it was preserved until it was buried with his mother.
 He was finally interred at the Manila North Cemetery where he was buried under a tree, as he wished in his poems Isang Punong Kahoy (One Tree) and Ang Akasya (The Acacia).
 Many of his descendants now live in Canada, the United States as well as the Philippines, carrying on the family name of Aguila, as only his daughter Teresa, married and had children.